-If you have a serious illness, palliative care offers an extra level of support to help you re-engage in the activities you enjoy and that matter most to you.
+If you have a serious illness, our home-based palliative care offers an extra level of support to help you re-engage in the activities you enjoy and that matter most to you.
 This kind of care includes pain and symptom management, spiritual and emotional support, education, and referral to community resources.

 Palliative care is for people with serious, life-limiting illnesses such as cancer, heart disease, chronic lung disease, kidney disease, liver disease, dementia, neurological disorders, or stroke, whose primary care physician considers to be in the last phase of life.

 Our palliative care team works collaboratively with your primary care physician to support you, your family, and your caregivers.

 - A palliative care physician / nurse practitioner will assess your needs and make home visits to help manage your symptoms and ensure your comfort.